 In the second stage of evaluation, the top three, in some cases four, agencies in each of the nine categories complete a number of essay-style questions.
-In 2006 the finalists responded to a series of questions surrounding one key performance criteria: outcome monitoring.
+In 2007 the finalists responded to a series of questions surrounding one key performance criteria: outcome monitoring.
 All Donner Award applicants are required to report the extent to which their organization monitors their program outcomes on their Stage One application form.

 The Stage Two evaluation questions, however, are designed to elicit a more comprehensive picture of each applicant's "best practices."
-This involved a discussion of the definition and measurement of each finalist's program outcomes, the actual results achieved, the internal evaluation of these results, and finally, the lessons learned from this outcome monitoring process.
-Finalists were also asked to discuss a "non-profit challenge" and provide two independent letters in support of their application to the 2006 Donner Awards.
+This involved a discussion of the definition and measurement of each finalist's program outcomes, the actual results achieved (both short-term and long-term), the internal evaluation of these results, and finally, what changes organizations actually made in response to the lessons learned from this outcome monitoring.
+Finalists were also asked to discuss a "non- profit challenge" and provide two independent letters in support of their application to the 2007 Donner Awards.

-In 2006, the distinguished panel of judges that evaluated the Stage Two finalist agencies' submissions included: Roch Bernier of the Fondation Lucie et André Chagnon, Brendan Calder of the Rotman School of Management, Stephen Easton of Simon Fraser University, Robert English of the Canadian Red Cross, Allan Gotlieb of the Donner Canadian Foundation, Michael Hall of Imagine Canada, Doug Jamieson of Charity Village Ltd., John Rietveld of Scouts Canada Foundation, and Brad Zumwalt of Social Venture Partners-Calgary.
-The awards were presented at a special event in Toronto on November 30, 2006.
+In 2007, the distinguished panel of judges that evaluated the Stage Two finalist agencies' submissions included: Roch Bernier (Directeur General, Centre d'expertise en sante de Sherbrooke), Brendan Calder (Professor of Strategic Management, Rotman School of Management, University of Toronto), Stephen Easton (Professor of Economics, Simon Fraser University), Robert English (Director of Regional Operations, Canadian Red Cross), Allan Gotlieb (Chairman, Donner Canadian Foundation), Michael Hall (Vice President Research, Imagine Canada), Ira Jackson (Dean, Drucker School of Management, Claremont Graduate University), Doug Jamieson (Chairman and CEO, Charity Village Ltd.), Monica Patten (President and CEO, Community Foundations of Canada), John Rietveld (President and Executive Director, Scouts Canada Foundation), and Brad Zumwalt (Founding Chairman, Social Venture Partners-Calgary).
+The awards will be presented at a special tenth anniversary celebration in Toronto on October 19, 2007.

-The Ninth Annual Donner Awards
+The Tenth Annual Donner Awards

-A total of 666 applications were received from non-profit agencies for the first stage of the awards.
+A total of 631 applications were received from non-profit agencies for the first stage of the awards.
 Participating non-profits came from all 10 provinces and one territory.
 Table 2 summarizes the number of applications received in each category and key statistics about the organizations analyzed in this performance report.
-These agencies had a full-time staff equivalent of 17,482 and the equivalent of 46,013 full-time volunteers serving over 2 million clients.14
+These agencies had a full-time staff equivalent of 14,185 and the equivalent of 17,604 full-time volunteers serving 44.8 million clients.

-The following list contains the 29 finalist organizations that advanced to the second stage of the 2006 Donner Awards, with the award recipients shown in italics.
-To learn more about these exemplary organizations download a copy of the 2006 Donner Awards Profiles in Excellence, available on our website at www.donnerawards.org.
-This report also includes a directory of all finalists that have participated in the Donner Awards Program between 1998-2006.
+The following list contains the 28 finalist organizations that advanced to the second stage of the 2007 Donner Awards.
+To learn more about these exemplary organizations download a copy of the 2007 Donner Awards Profiles in Excellence, available on our website at www.donnerawards.org.
+This report also includes a directory of all finalists that have participated in the Donner Awards Program between 1998 and 2007.